wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ## Recovery Codes

+The recovery codes allows your users to recovery their activation in case that mobile device is lost or stolen.
+Before you start, please read [Activation Recovery](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation-Recovery.md) document, available in our [powerauth-crypto](https://github.com/wultra/powerauth-crypto) repository.

+To recovery an activation, the user has to re-type two separate values:

+1. Recovery Code itself, which is very similar to an activation code.
+So you can detect typing errors before you submit such code to the server.
+1. PUK, which is an additional numeric value and acts as an one time password in the scheme.

+PowerAuth currently supports two basic types of recovery codes:

+1. Recovery Code bound to a previous PowerAuth activation.
+  - This type of code can be obtained only in an already activated application.
+  - This type of code has only one PUK available, so only one recovery operation is possible.
+  - The activation associated with the code is removed once the recovery operation succeeds.

+2. Recovery Code delivered via OOB channel, typically in form of securely printed postcard, delivered by a post service.
+  - This type of code has typically more than one PUK associated with the code, so it can be used for multiple times
+  - User has to keep that postcard at safe and secure place and mark already used PUKs.

-If PowerAuth Server is configured to support [Recovery Codes](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation-Recovery.md), then your application can use several methods related to recovery codes.
+The feature is not automatically available, but must be enabled and configured on PowerAuth Server.
+If it's so, then your mobile application can use several methods related to this feature.

 ### Getting Recovery Data

+If the recovery data was received during the activation process, then you can later display that information to the user.
 To check existence of recovery data and get that information, use following code:

 ```java
 if (!powerAuthSDK.hasActivationRecoveryData()) {